About Street Tree Planting

 (A to Z)

-Find your street's two tree options, below, and follow the link to access more information and images of the tree at different stages of maturity and in different growing conditions.
+Find out more on the tree species nominated for planting in your street, below, by clicking on the 'View Species' link to access more information and images of the tree at different stages of maturity and in different growing conditions.

 The tree species are sorted alphabetically from A to Z.

-Note: We refer to the Botanic Gardens of South Australia Plant Selector and Fleming's websites (October 2025) to provide general species information and so you can view example tree imagery.
-Images are for illustrative purposes only and may not accurately represent what the tree species will look like in your street as it grows or at its mature age.
+Note: We utilise other online resources to provide general species information and so you can view example tree imagery (Botanic Gardens of South Australia Plant Selector and Fleming's websites, as of October 2025).
+Images are for illustrative purposes only and may not accurately represent what the tree species will look like in your street as it grows or represent the accurate size at tree maturity.
 This is because trees grow differently (including its eventual size) dependent on the soil and growing conditions in your specific street environment.
 If you would like any clarity around the likely size of a tree species in your particular street, please contact us.

 Have something to tell us?